Subarna199/university-lost-and-found/README.md

 - Email notifications when matches are found.
 - Photo uploads for item verification.
 - Migrate to PostgreSQL or another RDBMS for concurrency and scale.

-   ### 10. Future Extensions
-   - User authentication (student/staff accounts).
-   - Email notifications when matches are found.
-   - Photo uploads for item verification.
-   - Migrate to PostgreSQL or another RDBMS for concurrency and scale.